liuminqi/liuminqi.github.io/_pages/research.md

 <br>
 #### <b>Other projects</b>
 ***
+<strong>Sonority Sequencing in Perception and Production by Mandarin-speaking children exposed to English (with <a href="http://clairemoorecantwell.org" target="_new">Claire Moore-Cantwell</a> and <a href="https://amtessier.github.io" target="_new">Anne-Michelle Tessier</a></strong>\\
+This ongoing project investigates the perception and production of L2 English consonant clusters by L1 Mandarin-speaking 5-year-olds offering insight into their grammatical sensitivity to sonority sequencing.

 <strong>Deriving Mandarin _bei_-passives</strong>\\
 This ongoing project looks into the different syntactic derivations of long and short _bei_-passives in Mandarin.